 What happens if we don’t use printers for a long time?

 That entirely depends on the type of printer you are talking about.
 Often, the cartridges on the inktanks and the injets dry up quickly when not used for longer durations.
 However, as the laser printer uses toner cartridges, they do not dry up.
-Nevertheless, there is still a fair chance for clogging of print heads if not stored properly, as the toner cartridges can react with moisture to form clumps.
+Nevertheless, there is still a fair chance of clogging of print heads if the toner cartridges are not stored properly, as the toner cartridges can react with moisture to form clumps.

 How long can a laser printer sit unused?